 Support groups bring together people facing similar issues.
 Members of support groups often share experiences and advice.
-It can be helpful just getting to talk with other people who are in the same boat.
-While not everyone wants or needs support beyond that offered by family, friends, and their medical team you may find it helpful to turn to others outside your immediate circle.
+It can be helpful getting to talk with other people who are in the same boat.
+While not everyone wants or needs support beyond that offered by family, friends, and their medical team, you may find it helpful to turn to others outside your immediate circle.
 A dysphagia support group can help you cope better and feel less isolated as you make connections with others facing similar challenges.
 A support group shouldn’t replace your standard medical care, but it can provide hope and be a valuable additional resource.

 Dysphagia patient feedback from the meeting included:

 - Feeling less lonely, isolated, anxious, depressed, or judged

 - Gaining a sense of empowerment and control

 - Being able to talk openly and honestly about one’s feelings